hexaflex/wireworld-webgpu/README.md

   Escape            | Close the program.
   Q                 | Start/Stop the simulation.
   E                 | Perform a single simulation step.
-  W                 | Double the simulation speed.
+  +                 | Double the simulation speed.
-  S                 | Halve the simulation speed.
+  -                 | Halve the simulation speed.
   F5                | Reset the simulation (reloads the original input image).
   ---               |
   Ctrl-N            | Create a new, blank simulation.